MIT SMR Connections

 This conversation has been condensed and edited for clarity, length, and editorial style.

-Q: Can you provide an overview of how artificial intelligence (AI) and machine learning (ML) are driving digital transformation?
+MIT SMR Connections: Can you provide an overview of how artificial intelligence (AI) and machine learning (ML) are driving digital transformation?

 Lee: AI and machine learning went from being aspirational technology to mainstream extremely fast.
 For a long time, that technology was limited to a few major tech companies and hardcore academic researchers.
 But this began to change with three primary advances in technology.